What you should know about blood in the urine

 - Management of blood in the urine depends upon the underlying cause.

 Hematuria, or blood in the urine, can be either gross (visible) or microscopic (blood cells only visible through a microscope).
 Gross hematuria can vary widely in appearance, from light pink to deep red with clots.
 Although the amount of blood in the urine may be different, the types of conditions that can cause the problem are the same and require the same kind of workup or evaluation.

-will be unaware of a problem and their condition will most commonly be detected as part of a periodic checkup by a primary-care
+People with gross hematuria will visit their doctor with this as a primary complaint.
+People who have microscopic hematuria, on the other hand, will be unaware of the problem and their condition will most commonly be detected as part of a periodic checkup by a primary care physician.

 The causes of gross and microscopic hematuria are similar and may result from bleeding anywhere along the urinary tract.
 One cannot readily distinguish between blood originating in the kidneys, ureters (the tubes that transport urine from the kidneys to the bladder), bladder, or urethra.
 Any degree of blood in the urine should be fully evaluated by a physician, even if it resolves spontaneously.